ros2/ros2_documentation/source/Tutorials/Configuring-ROS2-Environment.rst

 The domain ID is used to segment the network in order to avoid interference between different groups of computers running ROS 2 on the same local area network.
 Machines with different domain IDs will not talk, nor interfere, with each other.

-If you run into issues having multiple computers talk to each other check `Troubleshooting </Troubleshooting>`.
-Additionally, there are multiple past conversations on our `Discourse <https://discourse.ros.org/>`_ and `Answers <https://answers.ros.org/questions/>`_ sites with more in-depth information.
+If you run into issues having multiple computers talk to each other, check the multiple past conversations on our `Discourse <https://discourse.ros.org/>`_ and `Answers <https://answers.ros.org/questions/>`_ sites with more in-depth information.

 Once you have determined a unique integer for your group of ROS 2 agents, you can set the environment variable with the following command: